microtrain/bootcamp/05-HTML/02-GitHubPages.md

 3. Enter the address of your GitHub pages site and press the _Check_ button.

 ## Meta Data
 Meta data is data about data.
-For a typical web page, the data is the content that falls between the opening and closng heade tags.
+For a typical web page, the data is the content that falls between the opening and closing header tags.
 Meta data helps to describe and classify that data and/or the functionality of your web page.
 Meta data can be an attribute of a single element or added to the ```head``` of a document in the form of a meta tag.

 Best practices are things that ought to be done given there is not a good reason not to and provided their is not an alternative that better suits a given situation.
 If I had to pick three pieces of meta data that should always be implemented, they would be as follows.